kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 **Other Uses of Triage Party**:
 - SIG CLI uses it to manage [kubectl](https://tp.kuberneddies.dev/s/daily) workflow, including quarterly bug scrubs and daily/weekly triage
-- SIG Release has set up a Triage Party instance and will begin using it for bug triage, issue triage, and other activities in 1.21.
+- SIG Release launched [their instance](https://release.triage.k8s.io/s/milestone), which includes tabs for the current milestone as well as subprojects, in April 2021.

 ### GitHub Project Boards

-Many SIGs use GitHub project boards to quickly monitor and triage workflow.
+A growing number of Kubernetes groups use GitHub project boards to quickly monitor and triage workflow.
 SIGs with boards include Contributor Experience, Release, Windows, Node, and Architecture.
 Some of these boards are highlighted below.

 #### Board Set-up Basics